erizov/Professor/semester_10/lecture_68_llm_evaluation/adversarial_testing/univer.en.md

 ## Algorithm Definition

-Adversarial Testing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Adversarial Testing for LLMs is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Adversarial Testing is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Adversarial Testing for LLMs works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security